Dean Baquet: Career

 Baquet began his journalism career at the New Orleans States-Item, which later merged with The Times-Picayune.
 After six years at the Times-Picayune, he joined the Chicago Tribune in 1984, where he won the Pulitzer Prize, before joining The New York Times in April 1990 as an investigative reporter on the Metro desk.
 In May 1992, he became the special projects editor for the business desk.
 In January 1994, he held the same title, but he operated out of the executive editor's office.
 In 1996, he became national editor.

 In 2000, he joined the Los Angeles Times as managing editor, working as editor John Carroll's "right-hand man".
 Baquet became the top editor in 2005 after Carroll resigned amid clashes with the Tribune Company, which had acquired the Los Angeles Times from the Chandler family in 2000.
 He was the first Black person to serve as the newspaper's top editor.
 Baquet was fired in 2006 after he publicly opposed plans to cut newsroom jobs.

 Two months later, Baquet rejoined The New York Times as the Washington bureau chief.
 He became managing editor in September 2011, serving under executive editor Jill Abramson, and was promoted to executive editor on May 14, 2014.
 Baquet has made hiring reporters and editors of color a priority, saying that his efforts to diversify the newsroom have been "intense and persistent".

 Baquet, whom U.S. President Donald Trump has attacked by name, has spoken out against Trump's anti-press rhetoric, telling The Guardian, "I think personal attacks on journalists, when he calls them names, I think he puts their lives at risk."
 Baquet was formerly on the board of directors of the Committee to Protect Journalists.
-In April 2022, New York Times announced that Baquet will no longer be executive editor, and will be succeeded by Joseph Kahn.
-The company stated that they have plans for Baquet to lead a new venture and will still remain at the paper, without giving further details.
+In April 2022, The New York Times announced that Baquet would no longer be executive editor, and will be succeeded by Joseph Kahn.
+The company stated that it had plans for Baquet to lead a new venture and that he would remain at the paper, later announcing he would lead a fellowship program to train young journalists in local investigative journalism.